Home URL

 FILMMAKING

-• Using the short story about an inanimate object, create a short animation showing one small part of the journey the object went on (e.g. a pair of scissors walking across a table).
+• Create a short animation showing one small part of the journey the object went on (e.g. a pair of scissors walking across a table).
 This could be done with cut-outs of the object in various poses.

 Clip Details